arpadpall21/authentication/README.md

   - Start prod server with `npm run`

 #### Config
-  - The server configurable through the `config/config.json`
+  - The server configurable through `config/config.json` file
-  - Default configs in `src/config.ts:defaultConfig`
+  - Default configs are described by `src/config.ts:defaultConfig`

 #### Token Verification on Endpoints
-  - The `verifySessionToken` middleware verifies the loggined in user's session id (cookie)
+  - The `verifySessionToken` middleware verifies the logged in in user's session id (cookie)
-  - The `verifySessionAndCsrfTokens` middleware verifies the loggined in user's session id (cookie) and CSRF token
+  - The `verifySessionAndCsrfTokens` middleware verifies the logged in in user's session id (cookie) and CSRF token

 #### CSRF (optional)
   - On top of the session id cookie the server also supports csrf protection